Expat Relocation Cost Calculator

 Commonwealth countries: Some (New Zealand) offer reciprocal healthcare for visitors; residents must typically pay into national systems.

-Popular expat destinations: National healthcare systems available, often with quality rivaling public healthcare.
+Popular expat destinations: National healthcare systems available, often with quality rivaling the universal healthcare system.
 Private insurance usually required in some form.

 Private healthcare only.
 Employer plans for working expats; private insurance for others.
 Cost typically 5,000-20,000/year per person, higher with age.